ETA (and More) Coming to Dynamic Search Ads

 You’ll also have the opportunity to apply custom labels to your newly created page feeds, affording better organization.
 As an example, Google suggests creating a label called “Holiday Promotion” and applying it to a group of products that will go on sale; you can also use labels to identify products that are out of stock (or sell out quickly), making it simple to cease paid traffic to those pages when active.

-A time-saver like this will be a boon to eCommerce advertisers on AdWords looking to simultaneously save time and deliver hyper-relevant content to prospects.
+A time-saver like this will be a boon to eCommerce advertisers on Google Ads looking to simultaneously save time and deliver hyper-relevant content to prospects.

 Dynamic Search Ads Improvement #2: Expanded Ads (FINALLY)